How Cognitive Dissonance Relates to Relationships

 - And the disconfirming evidence has to be obvious, undeniable, and acknowledged by the believer

-The thing is, cognitive dissonance can occur in pretty much any area of life, and can be used to explain a LOT of behaviour, but is very common where someone’s beliefs (that are important to how they define themselves) conflict with how they behave.
+The thing is, cognitive dissonance can occur in pretty much any area of life, and can be used to explain a lot of behavior, but is very common where someone’s beliefs (that are important to how they define themselves) conflict with how they behave.

 Let’s consider a relationship.

 Mary meets Jack (let’s say on a Tinder date or something) and they hit it off pretty much straight away.
 After dating for only a short time they move in together.
 Both are totally smitten with the other.
 Mary starts thinking to herself that Jack is ‘the one’.
 Everything in their relationship is going really well, and they’re both very happy.

 At this point, they have been together six months, and lived together for most of that.
 Mary feels as though she knows Jack reasonably well.
 She feels as though she can kind of predict what Jack will and won’t do in some situations.
 Mary loves Jack and Jack loves Mary.

 Then it happens.